 \section{Preliminaries}

-\boldstartspace{DiT-based video generation models.} Our method is built on a pretrained image-to-video (I2V) generation model~\cite{wan2025wan}.
-This model consists of a causal spatio-temporal Variational Autoencoder~\cite{kingma2013auto} (VAE), which learns compact latent representations from high-dimensional visual data, and a latent diffusion transformer~\cite{peebles2023scalable} (DiT) that models the data distribution by iteratively denoising.
-Each transformer block is instantiated as a sequence of 3D self-attention to model spatio-temporal relationships, cross-attention to integrate text information, and a feed-forward network (FFN) for feature refinement.
-Following Rectified Flows~\cite{esser2024scaling}, the forward diffusion process is defined as $\mathbf{x}_t = t \mathbf{x}_1 + (1-t) \mathbf{x}_0$, where $\mathbf{x}_1$ is the clean latent code encoded by the causal VAE, $\mathbf{x}_0 \sim \mathcal{N}(0, I)$ denotes Gaussian noise and the timestep $t\in [0, 1]$ is sampled from a predefined distribution.
+\paragraph{DiT-based video generation models.} Our method is built upon a pretrained image-to-video (I2V) generation model~\cite{wan2025wan}.
+This model consists of a causal spatio-temporal Variational Autoencoder~\cite{kingma2013auto} (VAE), which learns compact latent representations from high-dimensional visual data, and a latent diffusion transformer~\cite{peebles2023scalable} (DiT) that models the data distribution through iterative denoising.
+Each transformer block is instantiated as a sequence of 3D self-attention for modeling spatio-temporal relationships, cross-attention to integrate text-conditioned information, and a feed-forward network (FFN) for feature refinement.
+Following Rectified Flows~\cite{esser2024scaling}, the forward diffusion process is defined as $\mathbf{x}_t = t \mathbf{x}_1 + (1-t) \mathbf{x}_0$, where $\mathbf{x}_1$ denotes the clean latent code encoded by the causal VAE, $\mathbf{x}_0 \sim \mathcal{N}(0, I)$ denotes Gaussian noise, and the timestep $t\in [0, 1]$ is sampled from a predefined distribution.
 The latent transformer $u_\theta$ learns to predict the velocity field $\mathbf{v}_t = d\mathbf{x}_t/dt = \mathbf{x}_1 - \mathbf{x}_0$, which defines an ordinary differential equation (ODE), by minimizing the training objective

 Here, $\theta$ denotes the learned model weights.
-During inference, the network iteratively transforms a randomly sampled Gaussian noise into a clean latent, which is then decoded by the VAE to generate the final video.
+During inference, the network iteratively transforms randomly sampled Gaussian noise into a clean latent representation, which the VAE then decodes to generate the final video.